kubernetes/kubernetes/docs/design/service_accounts.md

   - continuous build and push system
   - monitoring system

-They also may interact with services other than the Kubernetes API, such as:
+They also may interact with services other than the LMKTFY API, such as:
   - an image repository, such as docker -- both when the images are pulled to start the containers, and for writing images in the case of pods that generate images.
   - accessing other cloud services, such as blob storage, in the context of a larged, integrated, cloud offering (hosted